 If your hair waste would be recycled which industries would you prefer to integrate into their product cycles?

-This textile piece is made out of human hair.
-What do you think of it?
+These textile pieces are made out of human hair.
+What do you think of them?